 Bui Vien can become a national brand

 Bui Vien can become a national brand if done right.
-Don't let it be forever associated with an ugly, chaotic image.
-Let's preserve it as a cultural "asset", a tourism brand that Ho Chi Minh City is proud of.
+Let's not let it be forever associated with an ugly, chaotic image.
+Let's preserve it as a cultural "asset", a tourism brand that Ho Chi Minh City can be proud of.

-Bui Vien - let this be a place where people want to come and want to return.
+Bui Vien - let's make this a place where people want to come and want to return.
 A street with a prestigious history, let's make it bright and civilized again.

 If reshaped properly, Bui Vien is not just a walking entertainment street.
 It can completely become a city-level cultural and tourism brand, even a national brand.